 Nevada County has a new emergency and mass notification provider.
 The transition from CityWatch to the industry-lead, high-speed mass notification system, CodeRED, began earlier this year.
 The transition to CodeRED will offer Nevada County residents access to patented technologies that were not available with the previous provider.

-The Nevada County Housing Guide is your resources for apartments, assisting living/care homes, emergency services, emergency utility assistance, housing services, legal services, local agency assisters, and mobile home parks.
+The Nevada County Housing Guide provides resources for apartments, assisting living/care homes, emergency services, mobile home parks, and many other resources.

 The County Medical Services Program (CMSP) provides health coverage for low-income, indigent adults in thirty-five, primarily rural California counties.
 Medi-Cal is California’s Medicaid health care program.
 This program pays for a variety of medical services for children and adults with limited income and resources.